qubenix/guides/qubes-r4/whonix-14/split-joinmarket.md

 # Qubes 4 & Whonix 14: Split JoinMarket Wallet
 Create a two VM system for a fully functional JoinMarket wallet in an offline VM.
-The `joinmarketd` daemon and pruned `bitcoind` node run in a separate Whonix VM, communicate only over Tor, prefer hidden services, and use stream isolation.
+The `joinmarketd` daemon and `bitcoind` node run in a separate Whonix VM, communicate only over Tor, prefer hidden services, and use stream isolation.

 ## What is JoinMarket?
 Joinmarket is a decentralized, open source, and trustless market for Bitcoin privacy using [coinjoin](https://en.bitcoin.it/wiki/CoinJoin).
 Anyone holding Bitcoin can offer coinjoins for a fee, and anyone can pay a fee to have their transactions obfuscated.